Wine in the Bible Num. 6: 3-4 CLICK TITLE FOR AUDIO

 “Grape juice” is not listed as one of the items prohibited.
 However, verse 4 clearly states that he shall “eat nothing that is made of the vine tree.”
 Evidently, then, grape juice is listed as “wine,” because it certainly can’t be anything else in the list above.

-The question comes up, “How can you know for sure that grape juice is included in the word ‘wine?'”
+The question comes up, “How can you know for sure that grape juice is included in the word ‘wine’?”
 There are a number of ways you can tell.

 First, the press used to tread the grapes and remove the juice is called a “WINEpress,” (Job 24:11).
 It is not called a “Grapepress.”
 The grapes are trodden and the juice is collected.
 Furthermore, the vat or trough that receives the juice from the grapes is called a “WINEfat,” (Is 63:2).
 It is not called a “Grapefat.”
 Thus, the Bible refers to the juice of grapes as wine, even before it’s fermented.

 Fourth, during the fermentation process, yeast acts on the sugar in the grapes to produce alcohol and carbon dioxide.
-The release of carbon dioxide adds pressure to the vessel containing the fermenting wine.
+The release of carbon dioxide adds pressure to the vessel containing the fermenting juice.
 So, the vessel has to be able to withstand the increased pressure, release the pressure or expand with the pressure.
 Thus, Jesus taught that new wine was not put into old bottles because they couldn’t expand with the pressure.
-New wine was put into new bottles so that as it fermented, the bottles could expand to accommodate the pressure.
+It was put into new bottles so that as it fermented, the bottles could expand to accommodate the pressure.
 New wine is, therefore, unfermented (Matt.
 9:17).

-Sixth, new wine or grape juice could be preserved without fermenting by one of four methods: boiling, filtration, cold storage, and sulphur fumigation.
+Sixth, grape juice could be preserved without fermenting by one of four methods: boiling, filtration, cold storage, and sulphur fumigation.
 Therefore, it did not have to be drunk fresh in order to still be grape juice.
 These methods are discussed in great detail in an article entitled The Preservation of Grape Juice, by Samuele Bacchiocchi, Ph.
 D., Andrews University, at the following web site: http://www2.andrews.edu/~samuele/books/wine_in_the_bible/3.html